ibm-cloud-docs/virtual-servers/vsi_public.md

 **Note:** If you are looking for a single-tenant environment, consider the [Dedicated virtual server](../vsi/vsi_dedicated.html) offering.
 {:shortdesc}

-Public instances reside on a hypervisor that is shared with other clients.
-However, the processors and memory are dedicated to the virtual server, making server performance reliable.
+Public instances reside on a hypervisor that is shared with other clients; however, the processors and memory are dedicated to the virtual server, making server performance reliable.

 The following public virtual servers are available.